secondsub/Discord-Nitro-Generator/README.md

 ⚠ Disclaimer
 Everything you can see here has been made for educational purposes and as a proof of concept.
 I do not promote the usage of my tools, and do not take responsibility for any bad usage of this tool.
 Stealing codes means stealing money from people and is against Discord's TOS.
-Don't.